 The programmes can play a supporting role in the Curriculum for Excellence by offering children a set of interdisciplinary experiences that help them gain the skills and confidence to embrace and use technologies and to develop practical skills while working with a range of materials, tools and software.

-Our two 10 month programmes offer children a continuous development pathway.
+Our three 10 month programmes offer children a continuous development pathway.
 They will build a different model each week, learning about mathematics, forces, geometry and mechanical engineering.
 Children who complete the models before the class is complete are then challenged to make improvements, perhaps develop a crane that can lift a larger weight or a car that can go faster.
 In this way each child can progress at their own pace yet they are continuously given an opportunity to learn more.

 Our sessions provide theoretical knowledge and practical implementation in Science, Technology, Engineering and Mathematics (STEM) basics.

 This unique curriculum develops children’s tactile, motor, and spatial skills while teaching introductory engineering principles.